Nicole Kidman calls violence against women a 'shadow pandemic'

 From Latin America to Europe, countries around the world have reported spikes in domestic violence against women during pandemic-related lockdowns.

-Last year, 243 million women and girls experienced sexual or physical violence from their partner, Dr Phumzile Mlambo-Ngcuka, the executive director of UN Women, said in November.
+Last year, 243 million women and girls experienced sexual or physical violence from their partners, Dr Phumzile Mlambo-Ngcuka, executive director of UN Women, said last month.

-During lockdowns earlier this year, Mexico and Colombia saw spikes of more than 50 per cent in reports of violence against women and domestic abuse respectively.
+During lockdowns earlier this year, Mexico and Colombia saw spikes of more than 50 per cent in reports of violence against women and domestic abuse.

-Across Europe - from Bulgaria to Britain - countries reported up to a 60 per cent increase in emergency calls from women subjected to violence by their partners in April.
+Across Europe - from Bulgaria to Britain - countries in April reported up to a 60 per cent increase in emergency calls from women subjected to violence by their partners.

-Clear data is yet to be published from the second wave of tighter coronavirus restrictions across Europe and the Americas, but rights groups warned earlier in the year that many women had been isolated at home with abusive partners.